 - Ensure that all individuals who work with children in Derwentside Amateur Swimming Club, whether paid or voluntary, provide a positive, safe and enjoyable experience for children.

-- Appoint a Welfare Officer with the necessary skills and training as outlined by the ASA who will take the lead in dealing with all child safeguarding matters raised within the organisation.
+- Appoint a Welfare Officer with the necessary skills and training as outlined by Swim England who will take the lead in dealing with all child safeguarding matters raised within the organisation.

 - Ensure that the Welfare Officer’s name and contact details are known to all staff, members and parents of members.

 - Ensure the Welfare Officer is available to discuss issues of concern on matters of safeguarding and deal with such concerns appropriately and in line with Wavepower.